Mast Cell Activation Syndrome: Symptoms and Solutions

 There are no definitive tests for MCAS.
 Mast cells release over 200 mediators, and there are less than ten of these mediators that are specific to mast cells and can be measured clinically.

 Serum tryptase, the most abundant protein in mast cells, can be helpful in diagnosing mastocytosis (4).
-With mastocytosis, tryptase levels may be double or more the upper limit of normal.
+With mastocytosis, tryptase levels may be double or more than the upper limit of normal.
 Mastocytosis is confirmed with a bone marrow biopsy.
-For MCAS, tryptase is usually normal, or slightly abnormal and bone marrow biopsies are usually unrevealing.
+For MCAS, tryptase is usually normal, or slightly abnormal, and bone marrow biopsies are usually unrevealing.

 In addition to tryptase, serum chromogranin A and plasma prostaglandin D2, histamine, leukotriene, and heparin can be helpful in diagnosing MCAS (5).
 In the urine, the metabolites of prostaglandin D2 and histamine and a molecule called leukotriene E4 can be measured.
 It is important that most of these be chilled for reliability exemplifying the importance of working with a knowledgeable practitioner.